ChiZhang18/Chi-Zhang-exercise/EX_3.md

 I named the first market segment as **“Mr. fitness”**.
 Those kinds of people focus on working out and keeping in a good shape.

-We named the second market segment as **“Mrs. fashion”**.
+I named the second market segment as **“Mrs. fashion”**.
 Those kinds of people like keeping up with fashion and sharing their happy moments with friends.

-We named the third market segment as **“typical college student”**.
+I named the third market segment as **“typical college student”**.
 College students consist with most parts of this group.
 They are fond of entertainment such as online games and sports during their rest time.

-We named the fourth market segment as **“middle-age parents”**.
+I named the fourth market segment as **“middle-age parents”**.
 They care about the fostering of their children.
 Also, they have interests in sports games.

-We named the fifth market segment as **“business man”**.
+I named the fifth market segment as **“business man”**.
 They pay attention to daily news online.
 Also, they like travelling during vacation.

-We named the sixth market segment as **“Hippie”**.
+I named the sixth market segment as **“Hippie”**.
 They like visiting gallery and enjoying movies.

-We named the seventh market segment as **“Typical online user with interests toward everything but mainly shopping and photo sharing”**.
+I named the seventh market segment as **“Typical online user with interests toward everything but mainly shopping and photo sharing”**.
 This is the typical you and me.